-The story of the two diagrams as omina of a golden age is repeated in the book Baihu tongyi 白虎通義 of the Han period, and the scholar Liu Xin 劉歆 said that the "Inscription of the Luo" was found by Yu the Great when he tamed the floods.
-He interpreted this inscription and came to the conclusions made in the correlative cosmology described in the chapter Hongfan 洪範 of the Shangshu.
-While the Hetu is connected with the eight trigrams, the Luoshu is related to the Five Processes 五行 in this story.
+The story of the two diagrams as omina of a golden age is repeated in the book Baihu tongyi 白虎通義 of the Han period, and the scholar Liu Xin 劉歆 (d.
+23 CE) said that the "Inscription of the Luo" was found by Yu the Great when he tamed the floods.
+He interpreted this inscription and came to conclusions about correlations between various elements in the universe.
+These are described in the chapter Hongfan 洪範 of the Shangshu.
+While the Hetu is connected with the eight trigrams, the Luoshu is in this narrative related to the Five Agents 五行.

-Archeological findings from the Yangshao 仰韶 and Dawenkou 大汶口 cultures have shown that the patterns to be found in the two charts and in the hexagrams date from the Neolithic age.
-The distribution of the numbers is also identical to that found in the numbers in the chart on the prognostication dish of the Great Unity of the Nine Palaces (taiyi jiugong zhanpan 太乙九宮占盤) from the Warring States period 戰國 (5th cent.-221 BCE) found in Fuyang 阜陽, Anhui.
+Archaeological findings from the Yangshao 仰韶 and Dawenkou 大汶口 cultures show that the patterns to be found in the two charts and in the hexagrams date from the Neolithic age.
+The distribution of the numbers is also identical to that found in the numbers in the so-called "chart on the prognostication dish of the Great Unity of the Nine Palaces" (taiyi jiugong zhanpan 太乙九宮占盤) from the Warring States period 戰國 (5th cent.-221 BCE) that was found in Fuyang 阜陽, Anhui.

-Numerologic speculation was very common among the Neo-Confucians.
-Zhu Zhen's 朱震 book Zhouyi guatu 周易挂圖 says that the white circles in the Hetu chart sum up to an odd number (25), the black circles to an even number (20), with a total sum of 45.
+Numerological speculation was very common among the Neo-Confucians.
+Zhu Zhen's 朱震 (d.
+1138) book Zhouyi guatu 周易挂圖 says that the white circles in the Hetu chart sum up to an odd number (25), the black circles to an even number (20), with a total sum of 45.
 The white circles in the Luoshu chart are 25, black circles 30, with a total sum of 55.
-While the Hetu symbolized the theory and substance (ti 體) behind all things, the congenital and innate (xiantian 先天) nature of things, the Luoshu symbolized that practical aspect (yong 用) and the state of things how they are and live (houtian 後天).
-The main number of the Hetu is 10; 1 and 6 express the ancestral (zong 宗, Celestial) nature, 2 and 7 the Way (dao 道), 3 and 8 friendship (peng 朋), 4 and 9 mutual support (you 友), and 5 and 10 protection and safety (shou 守).
-The main number of the Luoshu in 9; head is 9, feet is 1, left is 3, right is 7, 2 and 4 are the shoulders, 6 and 8 the legs, and 5 is the number of the physical centre.
-The Hetu also expresses geographical directions, each of the nine regions of the empire (jiuchou 九疇, jiuzhou 九州) represented by one symbol of the chart.
-The cipher 9 also stands for the Nine Palaces (jiugong 九宮) of the earth, while the cipher 5 represented in the centre of the Luoshu symbolized the Five Processes.
+While the Hetu symbolized the theory and substance (ti 體) behind all things, the congenital and innate (xiantian 先天, pre-natal) nature of things, the Luoshu symbolized that practical aspect (yong 用) and the state of things how they were and live (houtian 後天, post-natal).

-Qing period 清 (1644-1911) Confucians like Huang Zongxi 黄宗羲 or Hu Wei 胡謂 contradicted the cosmological interpretation of the Neo-Confucians.
+Qing period 清 (1644-1911) Confucians like Huang Zongxi 黄宗羲 (1610-1695) or Hu Wei 胡渭 (1633-1714) contradicted the cosmological interpretation of the Neo-Confucians.
 In his inscription Wan Gongze muzhi ming 萬公擇墓志銘 Huang Zongxi assumed that the Hetu and Luoshu were very crude geographical maps of ancient times.
-Yet it is more probable that the charts served as a theoretical illustration of the universe for the purpose of prognostication, or to symbolize the elements of which the cosm or the body were believed to consist.
+Yet it is more probable that the charts served as a theoretical illustration of the universe for the purpose of prognostication.
+The elements in the chart might also have symbolized the elements of which the cosm or the human body were believed to consist.